gregschmit/dotfiles/README.md

 This is my personal collection of dotfiles (and some miscellaneous files).

-Currently the only information that contains my personal information is the `.gitconfig`, which has my name, email, and GPG signing key ID.
+Currently I don't include things that relate to personal information or secrets, such as `.gitconfig`, `.ssh`, and `.gnupg`, because a lot of that is required to clone this repo anyway, but it would also make this little project harder to share.
+So the focus here is on environment config.

 Feel free to fork this repo and use for your own dotfiles.